Coastal Resilience Program

 Large-scale Dune Restoration

-An exciting aspect of the Woods Hole Group report for increasing the resilience of Duxbury Beach was a list of projects ranging from beach and dune renourishment to salt marsh restoration.
-These projects are in varying stages of conception, permitting, planning, and fundraising.
-In 2019-2020, DBR embarked on a new project with Woods Hole Group with funding from CZM to plan and permit for restoration work on a large scale.
+In 2019, DBR embarked on a multi-year planning and permitting project with Woods Hole Group through funding from the CZM Coastal Resilience Grant Program to comprehensively address erosion, storm water, and flooding concerns throughout Duxbury Beach.
 This will allow flexibility and fast action as priority areas shift and funding for construction becomes available.
 To learn more about the planning and permitting work check out our project page on the website.

 With no FEMA or MEMA funding available to DBR for restoration work, community contributions are vital to implementing these projects and protecting Duxbury Beach.
 Become of part of the protection efforts by giving a gift today.